hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 only manifests itself slightly differently depending on if it is object oriented, or functional, if it is strongly typed or not.
 In general, the less stringent the implementation language is, the more trouble you can get into, and faster.

+The qualities to strive for are to have small, simple things with clear focus combined into larger things with clear focus.

 ### What is it we are separating?